 As recently as 20 years ago, type 2 diabetes wasn’t observed to occur in children.
 In fact, it was once referred to as “adult-onset diabetes” and type 1 diabetes was called “juvenile diabetes.”
 However, more cases began appearing in children and teenagers in the past two decades due to poor eating habits, lack of exercise, and excess weight.
 As such, adult-onset diabetes was renamed “type 2 diabetes.”

 Despite the strides we’ve made since diabetes was first described in ancient times, it still remains a major cause of death and health complications throughout the world.
-As of 2015, diabetes was the seventh-leading cause of death in the United States, according to the Centers for Disease Control and Prevention.
+As of 2015, diabetes was the seventh-leading cause of death in the United States, according to the

 Now that blood sugar can be tested at home, diabetes is more manageable than ever.
 Insulin remains the primary treatment for type 1 diabetes.
 Those with type 2 diabetes can reduce their risk of health complications through regular exercise, healthy diets, and other medications.